BerkeleyLearnVerify/Scenic/docs/tutorials/fundamentals.rst

 	    position: new Point on road
 	    heading: roadDirection at self.position    # note: can only set `heading` in 2D mode
 	    width: self.model.width
-	    height: self.model.height
+	    length: self.model.length
 	    model: CarModel.defaultModel()	# a distribution over several car models
+	    requireVisible: True    # so all cars appear in the rendered images

 Here ``road`` is a region defined in the `gta` model to specify which points in the workspace are on a road.
-Similarly, ``roadDirection`` is a **vector field** (another built-in Scenic datatype) specifying the nominal traffic direction at such points.
+Similarly, ``roadDirection`` is a `vector field` specifying the nominal traffic direction at such points.
 The operator :scenic:`{F} at {X}` simply gets the direction of the field *F* at point *X*, so line 3 sets a :scenic:`Car`'s default heading to be the road direction at its :prop:`position`.
 The default :prop:`position`, in turn, is a :scenic:`new Point on road`, which means a uniformly random point on the road.
 Thus, in our simple scenario above both cars will be placed on the road facing a reasonable direction, without our having to specify this explicitly.

+One further point of interest in the code above is that the default value for :prop:`heading` depends on the value of :prop:`position`, and the default values of :prop:`width` and :prop:`length` depend on :prop:`model`.
+Scenic allows default value expressions to use the special syntax :scenic:`self.{property}` to refer to the value of another property of the object being defined: Scenic tracks the resulting dependencies and evaluates the expressions in an appropriate order (or raises an error if there are any cyclic dependencies).
+This capability is also frequently used by specifiers, as we explain next.

 Specifiers in Depth
 -------------------